Smilla's Sense of Snow (TV series): Production

 The series, announced in 2020, is based on the 1992 bestselling novel by Danish crime writer Peter Høeg, Miss Smilla's Feeling for Snow.
 The series consists of six one-hour episodes.
 It is directed and co-created by British actor and director Amma Asante, along with British writer Clive Bradley, who co-wrote for the series Trapped.
 Asante had not read the novel, nor seen the 1997 film of the same name directed by Bille August, but connected with the story and the female protagonist, whom she found to be a strong character and one she could relate to as a woman of colour.
 Asante lives in Denmark.

 The series is an English-language, multinational co-production.
 It is made by German film production studio Constantin Film in co-production with Viaplay (Sweden), ARD Degeto (Germany), and Baltic Film Services, in cooperation with Netflix DACH (aka Netflix Deutschland, in Germany).
 It is produced by Alicia Remirez, and director Asante is also a co-executive producer, along with Oliver Berben, Robert Kulzer, and Martin Moszkowicz.
 The team of writers include Tanja Bubbel, Clive Bradley, Tina Hastings, Rebecca Martin, Julie Nørgaard Jensen, Keith Hodder, Sonya Desai, and Pipaluk K. Jørgensen.
 Music is by Anne Chmelewsky and Egon Riedel.
 Colin Scully, Alex Westmore, and Brandon Zimon were appointed to oversee the project in 2020.

 Filming of the Copenhagen scenes took place in Vilnius, Lithuania, and then Latvia.
 Production moved to Finland to follow the snow that was needed in later scenes.

 Filippa Navarana Coster-Waldau is a young Danish actress, who in 2022 starred in a leading role in DR's acclaimed 2022 youth series Salsa as well as the lead character Louise in Viaplay's original series Where Were You?.
 One of her earliest roles was as a teenager in the 2014 short film The Girl and the Dogs, directed by Finnish filmmaker Selma Vilhunen and Guillaume Mainguet, shown at the Cannes Film Festival in 2014.
-Her parents are Greenlandic singer and Danish actor Nukâka Coster-Waldau and Nikolaj Coster-Waldau, the latter known for his part in Game of Thrones.
+Her parents are Greenlandic singer/actor Nukâka Coster-Waldau, and Danish actor Nikolaj Coster-Waldau.

-Turkish German actor Elyas M'Barek plays his first lead role in an international production.
+German actor Elyas M'Barek plays his first lead role in an international production.